maple18661959396/ISAR_CV_NET/README.md

 ## Acknowledgments

-Thanks for the in-depth exploration of convolutional vector neural networks (CVNN) within the framework of TensorFlow proposed in article [arXiv:2302.08286 [stat.ML]](https://doi.org/10.48550/arXiv.2302.08286) and the comprehensive derivation of its theoretical basis.
+Thanks for the in-depth exploration of Complex-Valued Neural Network (CVNN) within the framework of TensorFlow proposed in article [arXiv:2302.08286 [stat.ML]](https://doi.org/10.48550/arXiv.2302.08286) and the comprehensive derivation of its theoretical basis.